mredenti/modern-cmake/episodes/02-variables.md

 result of an intensive query or computation.
 GUI tools do not show INTERNAL variables.
 INTERNAL also implies FORCE.

+There is a special case for handling values initially declared without a type on the cmake command line.
+If the project’s CMakeLists.txt file then tries to set the same cache variable and specifies a type of FILEPATH or PATH, then if the value of that cache variable is a relative path, CMake will treat it as being relative to the directory from which cmake was invoked and automatically convert it to an absolute path.
+This is not particularly robust, since cmake could be invoked from any directory, not just the build directory.
+Therefore, developers are advised to always include a type if specifying a variable on the cmake command line for a variable that represents some kind of path.
+It is a good habit to always specify the type of the variable on the command line in general anyway so that it is likely to be shown in GUI applications in the most appropriate form.
+It will also prevent one of the surprising behavior scenarios mentioned in the previous section.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints